Oral History Recordings

 In 2008 the Offaly Historical and Archaeological Society in Bury Quay, Tullamore commissioned a third series.

 The 2012 Interviews

 Offaly County Council commissioned a number of interviews under the Engage with Architecture project, featuring Billy Kelly, blacksmith from Tullamore, the Earl and Countess of Rosse discussing their life in Birr Castle, the Molloy family on their family home in the thatch at Killurin, Alan Lindley, lock keeper at 30th lock in Rahan and Mrs Kennedy of Quigley's shop in Banagher.

 In the autumn further interviews were undertaken mainly focusing on blacksmithing.
 Paddy Heaney, Paddy Lowry, Seamus Claffey and Robert Wilson all shared their blacksmithing memories and Thomas Nallen discussed his role in the Banagher Maltings.
-These interviews were supported by funding from the Heritage Council.
+These interviews were supported with funding from the Heritage Council.

 Where can you access the Oral Histories?

 The Offaly Historical and Archaeological Society has a full set of the three years of recordings and the Offaly County Library has the series from 2006, 2007 and 2012 available to borrow and the recordings will shortly be coming online.
 The full set of recordings can be viewed on the Irish Life and Lore webpage under the Offaly collection.